New South Africa study shows the situation has changed

 Cape Town – How dangerous is the new Omicron variant of the coronavirus?
 And how well do the current vaccines protect against the mutant?
 A new study from South Africa, where Omikron was first discovered, now provides new answers to these questions.

-According to this, two doses of the Biontech vaccine clearly protect against severe disease even if the Omikron * variant is infected.
+According to this, two doses of the Biontech vaccine clearly protect against severe disease even if infected with the Omikron * variant.
 However, the protection against infection itself is significantly lower than with other mutants.

 Omikron study: Biontech vaccination protects against severe disease

-This is now the result of a large-scale new Corona * study from South Africa, about which, among other things, the daily News reported.
-The study was carried out by South Africa’s largest private health insurance company, Discovery Health.
+This is now the result of a large-scale new Corona * study from South Africa, on which the “Tagesschau” reports, among other things.
+The study was carried out by Discovery Health, South Africa’s largest private health insurance company.
 It is based on more than 211,000 positive test results between November 15th and December 7th.
 Of these, almost 78,000 infections were attributed to the new Omikron variant.

 A double Biontech vaccination therefore offered 70 percent protection against severe courses that also require hospitalization.
 However, a double vaccination only protected 33 percent against infection itself.